-- 1. Each Party shall accord to an investor of the other Party treatment no less favourable than that it accords, in like circumstances, to investors of a non-Party with respect to the establishment, acquisition, expansion, management, conduct, operation and sale or other disposition of an investment in its territory. - 2.
-Each Party shall accord to a covered investment treatment no less favourable than that it accords, in like circumstances, to investments of investors of a non-Party with respect to the establishment, acquisition, expansion, management, conduct, operation and sale or other disposition of an investment in its territory. - 3.
-For greater certainty, the treatment accorded by a Party under paragraphs 1 and 2 means, with respect to a sub-national government, treatment accorded, in like circumstances, by that sub-national government to investors, and to investments of investors, of a non-Party.
+1. Each Contracting Party shall accord to an investor of the other Contracting Party treatment no less favourable than that it accords, in like circumstances, to investors of a non-Party with respect to the establishment, acquisition, expansion, management, conduct, operation and sale or other disposition of an investment in its territory.

-Article 6.
-Minimum Standard of Treatment

-- 1. Each Party shall accord to a covered investment treatment in accordance with the customary international law minimum standard of treatment of aliens, including fair and equitable treatment and full protection and security. - 2.
-The concepts of "fair and equitable treatment" and "full protection and security" in paragraph 1 do not require treatment in addition to or beyond that which is required by the customary international law minimum standard of treatment of aliens. - 3.
-A breach of another provision of this Agreement, or of a separate international agreement, does not establish that there has been a breach of this Article.
+2. Each Contracting Party shall accord to a covered investment treatment no less favourable than that it accords, in like circumstances, to investments of investors of a non-Party with respect to the establishment, acquisition, expansion, management, conduct, operation and sale or other disposition of an investment in its territory.

+3. For greater certainty, the treatment accorded by a Contracting Party under paragraphs 1 and 2 means, with respect to a sub-national government, treatment accorded, in like circumstances, by that sub-national government to investors, and to investments of investors, of a non-Party.

 Article 7.
-Compensation for Losses

-Notwithstanding Article 17(5)(b), each Party shall accord to an investor of the other Party, and to a covered investment, non-discriminatory treatment with respect to measures it adopts or maintains relating to compensation for losses incurred by investments in its territory as a result of armed conflict, civil strife, or state of emergency, including as a result of a natural disaster.
+Minimum Standard of Treatment:

+1. Each Contracting Party shall accord to a covered investment treatment in accordance with the customary international law minimum standard of treatment of aliens, including fair and equitable treatment and full protection and security.

+2. The concepts of "fair and equitable treatment" and "full protection and security" in paragraph 1 do not require treatment in addition to or beyond that which is required by the customary international law minimum standard of treatment of aliens.

+3. A breach of another provision of this Agreement, or of a separate international agreement, does not establish that there has been a breach of this Article.

 Article 8.
-Senior Management, Boards of Directors and Entry of Personnel

-- 1. A Party may not require that an enterprise of that Party that is a covered investment appoint to a senior management position an individual of any particular nationality. - 2.
-A Party may require that a majority of the board of directors, or a committee thereof, of an enterprise of that Party that is a covered investment be of a particular nationality or resident in the territory of the Party, provided that the requirement does not materially impair the ability of the investor to exercise control over its investment. - 3.
-Subject to its domestic law relating to the entry of aliens, each Party shall grant temporary entry to nationals employed by an investor of the other Party who seek to render managerial or executive services, or services that require specialized knowledge, to an investment of that investor in the territory of the Party.
+Compensation for Losses:

+Notwithstanding subparagraph (2)(b) of Article 19 (Specific Exceptions), each Contracting Party shall accord to an investor of the other Contracting Party, and to a covered investment, non-discriminatory treatment with respect to measures it adopts or maintains relating to compensation for losses incurred by investments in its territory as a result of armed conflict, civil strife or a natural disaster.

 Article 9.
+Senior Management, Boards of Directors and Entry of Personnel:

+1. A Contracting Party may not require an enterprise of that Party that is a covered investment to appoint to a senior management position an individual of any particular nationality.

+2. A Contracting Party may require that a majority of the board of directors, ora committee thereof, of an enterprise of that Contracting Party that is a covered investment, be of a particular nationality or a resident in the territory of the Contracting Party, provided that the requirement does not materially impair the ability of the investor to exercise control over its investment.

+3. Subject to its domestic law relating to the entry of aliens, each Contracting Party shall grant temporary entry to nationals employed by an investor of the other Contracting Party who seek to render managerial or executive services, or services that require specialized knowledge, to an investment of that investor in the territory of the Contracting Party.

-Performance Requirements
+Article 10.
+Performance Requirements: